 WHY YOU'LL LOVE THESE BISCUITS?

-- Make ahead & Freezer friendly - These type of shortbread type biscuits without any glaze or icing are great to be stocked in the freezer, which makes it perfect to made ahead before the Holiday season.
+- Make ahead & Freezer friendly - Like the walnut cookies, these type of shortbread type biscuits without any glaze or icing are great to be stocked in the freezer, which makes it perfect to made ahead before the Holiday season.

 - Only 5 ingredients - Recipes with few ingredients are always an added bonus for it's convenience.